-- a.
+a.
 In the "Assignees" panel, go to the "Users" list box and select the assignees.

 To select a block of users, Ctrl-Shift-click the extremes of the block.
-To select non-adjacent users, Ctrl-click each user. - b.
-Click Set Assignees.
+To select non-adjacent users, Ctrl-click each user.

-- 5. A form containing the fields and values of the asset you copied appears.
-For each field, replace the copied content as necessary; if any of the fields or form sections are unfamiliar to you, consult your developers or CS administrator: - a.
+- b.
+Click Set Assignees. - 5.
+A form containing the fields and values of the asset you copied appears.
+For each field, replace the copied content as necessary; if any of the fields or form sections are unfamiliar to you, consult your developers or CS administrator:

+- a.
 In the Name field, replace the copied name with a unique name for the new asset.
-Note the following conventions when naming the asset: - The name must contain 1 (minimum) to 64 (maximum) alphanumeric characters. - The following characters are not allowed: single quote ('), double quote ("), semicolon (;), colon (:), and question mark (?). - The name can contain spaces (except for names of flex attributes), but cannot start with a space. - b.
+Note the following conventions when naming the asset: - The name must contain 1 (minimum) to 64 (maximum) alphanumeric characters. - The following characters are not allowed: single quote ('), double quote ("), semicolon (;), colon (:), question mark (?), percent sign (%), less-than sign (<), and greater-than sign (>). - The name can contain spaces (except for names of flex attributes), but cannot start with a space. - b.
 (Optional) Set or change the new asset's language (locale designation) using the "Locale" drop-down list.